gordonl0811/LowLatencyProgramming/docs/predication.md

 }
 ```

 The back of `output` (i.e. the last element of `input`) will be removed if it is lower than the maximum value.
-We still expect this implementation to perform better than the original version; though we have a branch in at the end of the function, it is an improvement over a branch for every iteration.
+We still expect this implementation to perform better than the original version; though we have a branch at the end of the function, it is an improvement over a branch for every iteration.

 Using a more general example, consider the following code: